 Diwali celebrates the return of Sri Rama to Ayodhya after fourteen years of exile.
 This follows immediately after Rama’s great victory over Ravana and his recovery of his beloved wife Sita.
 As such, Rama’s return indicates the triumph of light over darkness and dharma over adharma.
 It marks the establishment of Rama Rajya, the rule of dharma that allows the flowering of our highest human and spiritual potentials.

-Yet, metaphorically speaking, Sri Rama’s exile from India, we could say, has lasted for centuries – including the first seventy years of India’s independence – though the wish for Rama’s return has remained.
+Yet, metaphorically speaking, Sri Rama’s exile from India lasted for centuries – including the first seventy years of India’s independence – though the wish for Rama’s return always remained.
 India’s independence did not bring about the long sought for return of Rama Rajya and the light of dharma that the independence movement aspired to.
 The continuation of the darkness of adharma shifted from colonial rule to a new self-imposed and self-perpetuated colonial type exploitation by an arrogant Delhi and socialist elite who had little understanding or appreciation of their own culture.
 Even a Ram temple in Ayodhya, his birthplace, was too much for them.

-Today, both in India as a whole and in Uttar Pradesh, where Ayodhya is located – under the guidance of Narendra Modi at a national level and Yogi Adityanath at a state level – there is a new movement towards Rama Rajya, the rule of dharma and the honouring of Yoga.
-The aspiration to Rama Rajya may yet be fulfilled in coming years.
-The restoration of the Ram Mandir in Ayodhya will mark the decisive change and transformation and is now just waiting a final court decision.
+Today, both in India as a whole and in Uttar Pradesh, where Ayodhya is located – under the guidance of Prime Minister Narendra Modi at a national level and Yogi Adityanath at a state level – The temple at Sri Ram’s birthplace in Ayodhya is being constructed after a unanimous Supreme Court ruling in its favor last year.
+The aspiration to Rama Rajya can now be fulfilled, and India as Bharat can truly rise again.

 Implications for the Future of India

 This return of Ram Rajya is not the imposition of some out-of-date rigid Hindu law or Sharia on a helpless population as its opponents would bleakly portray.
-It is not politically regressive but spiritually progressive, advancing the cause of higher consciousness and oneness in the world.
-Such a new dharmic focus is desperately needed at a time in which humanity overall is confused about its true purpose and place in the cosmos, caught in social division and false beliefs, alienated from the greater universe.
+It is not politically regressive but spiritually and yogically progressive, advancing the cause of higher consciousness and oneness in the world back to the ancient Rishi traditions that guide us from within.
+Such a new dharmic focus is desperately needed at a time in which humanity overall is confused about its true purpose and place in the cosmos, caught in social division and false beliefs, alienated from the greater universe, and now caught in a great pandemic as well.

-This return of Rama promises a renaissance of India’s dharmic civilisation and yogic way of life.
-It sets the stage for a return of Lakshmi as prosperity for all, and a protection of the Earth, with a renewal of India’s magnificent sacred sites like Ayodhya and Varanasi.
-It is not some mere nostalgic dream from bygone eras but a future global vision of a higher humanity and a more kind and sacred way of life, where our inner consciousness can unfold.
-Rama Rajya as the rule of dharma is not the imposition of rigid codes or social engineering but an awakening of our inner connection to the cosmic reality both within and around us.
+This return of Sri Rama promises a renaissance of India’s dharmic civilisation and yogic way of life.
+It sets the stage for a return of Lakshmi as prosperity for all, and a protection of the Earth, Bhumi Devi, with a renewal of India’s magnificent sacred sites.
+It is not some mere nostalgic dream from bygone eras but the future global vision of a higher humanity and a more kind and sacred way of life, where our inner consciousness can unfold, not just our outer technology.
+Rama Rajya as the rule of dharma is not the imposition of rigid codes or social control, but an awakening of our inner connection to the cosmic reality within and around us.

-In this battle between light and darkness, we must awaken Hanuman within us, the inner magic of a higher motivation, a new energy, zeal and seeking of transcendence, as it necessitates that we leap beyond our boundaries born of ignorance and fear.
-We may physically reside in restricted time and space locations but our inner being stands far beyond them and need not be circumscribed by their boundaries.
-We can awaken an inner transformative power if our dedication is to the highest excellence.
+In this battle between light and darkness (jyoti and tamas), knowledge and ignorance (vidya and avidya), we must awaken Sri Hanuman within us, the inner magic of a higher motivation, a new energy, zeal and seeking of transcendence, as it necessitates that we leap beyond our ordinary boundaries born of ignorance and fear.
+We may physically reside in restricted time and space, but our immortal inner being stands far beyond them and need not be circumscribed by their boundaries.
+We can awaken an inner transformative power if our dedication is to the highest excellence, Sri Rama within us.

-Ram Rajya is the universal order of cosmic intelligence that we can enter into whenever we look beyond our personal limitations to the light of consciousness that is the basis of all existence.
-Diwali sustains the promise of an enlightened humanity, which we should dedicate our lives to help manifest.
+Rama Rajya is the universal order of cosmic intelligence that we can enter into whenever we look beyond our personal limitations to the light of consciousness that is the basis of all existence.
+Diwali and the lights that we shine sustains the promise of an enlightened humanity, which we should dedicate our lives to manifest.
 This is not a matter of mere material prosperity, science and technology, but an understanding of our true nature as cosmic beings, centers of boundless light and awareness.